How to become a psychoanalyst

 Can I train as a psychoanalyst if I don't have a degree in counseling, social work, or psychology?

 There is another path which some states provide to obtain licensure to practice psychoanalysis.
-Currently, I've only been able to confirm that California offers this route, but I've heard rumors that Texas provides something similar, and I'm doing research to uncover the rules around this in other states.
+Currently, I've only been able to confirm that California offers this route, but I've heard rumors that New York and Texas provides something similar, and I'm doing research to uncover the rules around this in other states.
 Stay posted for more.

 Are there different types of psychoanalysts?
 Will that affect my licensure?